hannasm/ExpressiveExpressionTreesDotNet/README.md

 # Versioning
-This is version 1.1.2 of the Expressive Expression Tree library.
+This is version 2.0.0 of the Expressive Expression Tree library.

-This package is available on nuget at: https://www.nuget.org/packages/ExpressiveExpressionTrees/1.1.2
+This package is available on nuget at: https://www.nuget.org/packages/ExpressiveExpressionTrees/2.0.0

-This package is also available from nuget as an embeddable sources package at: https://www.nuget.org/packages/ExpressiveExpressionTrees.Sources/1.1.2

-The source for this package is available on github at: https://github.com/hannasm/ExpressiveExpressionTreesDotNet/releases/tag/1.1.2
+The source for this package is available on github at: https://github.com/hannasm/ExpressiveExpressionTreesDotNet/releases/tag/2.0.0

+## Source Packages
+The dotnet core releases to date do not support source code transformations, which was an essential feature for the source only distribution of this project.
+The source only distributions has been discontinued until this feature makes it back into the dotnet core featureset.

 # ExpressiveExpressionTreesDotNet
 This is a library that simplifies creating / manipulating expression trees.
 This includes various expression tree related utilities